jeanbaptisteb/classic_wikipedia/README.md

 ## Bug reports and feature requests
 For any bug report, feature request, or question, you can, alternatively:
 - write me an e-mail at classic.mode.wikipedia /at/ gmail.com
-- file a bug report or feature request on Github if you're familiar with that: https://github.com/jeanbaptisteb/classic_Wikipedia/issues
+- <a href="https://github.com/jeanbaptisteb/classic_Wikipedia/issues">file a bug report or feature request</a> on Github if you're familiar with that.
-- write a comment under the Mozilla discourse dedicated thread: https://discourse.mozilla.org/t/support-classic-mode-for-wikipedia/110245/2
+- write a comment under the Mozilla discourse <a href="https://discourse.mozilla.org/t/support-classic-mode-for-wikipedia/110245/2">dedicated thread</a>.

 ## Technical details
 The extension automatically appends a `useskin=vector` parameter to any Wikipedia page URL you request, and automatically loads this new URL.
 For example, if you request https://en.wikipedia.org/wiki/Logistic_regression, you'll automatically land on https://en.wikipedia.org/wiki/Logistic_regression?useskin=vector, which will show you the page with the classic Wikipedia interface (a.k.a. the "[legacy Vector skin](https://www.mediawiki.org/wiki/Skin:Vector)", in Wikipedia jargon).